Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Introduction

-All the existing methods model the spatial correlation solely based on the traffic speed values.
-However, the spatial correlations among neighboring road segments could exhibit different behaviors when they are characterized by different measurements.
-For example, two road segments $r_a$ and $r_b$ may both observe similar speed values (e.g. $v_a$=20m/s, $v_b$=17m/s) at different time (e.g. 7:00am and 11:50am), indicating the same traffic situation at the two time instances.
+{ Next, we show that closely located road segments exhibit a diverse set of spatial correlations when they are characterized using different measurements.
+These correlations alternatively dominate the spatial correlation, i.e., produce the highest correlation score.} For example, two road segments $r_a$ and $r_b$ may both observe similar speed values (e.g. $v_a$=20m/s, $v_b$=17m/s) at different time (e.g. 7:00 am and 11:50 am), indicating the same traffic situation at the two time instances.
 However, roads $r_a$ and $r_b$ may exhibit different changing trends at those time instances.
 For example, the traffic speed on both $r_a$ and $r_b$ tend to decelerate at 7:00am, while at 11:50am, the traffic speed at $r_a$ tends to decrease but the traffic speed at $r_b$ increases.
-As such, the spatial correlation measured based on changing trend is different from that based on the traffic speed.
-There also exist many other measurements to characterize the spatial correlations, such as how much the current traffic speed deviates from its historical average speed.
-A more detailed comparison of different spatial correlations will be presented later in Fig. \ref{FigTrendDevCorr}.
-We will show that incorporating such multi-fold spatial correlations into the prediction model is vital for achieving higher prediction accuracy.
-Adopting multi-fold temporal correlations for traffic predictions has been previously explored.
+As such, the spatial correlation measured based on changing trends is different from that based on traffic speed.
+There also exist many other measurements to characterize the spatial correlations, such as how much the current traffic speed deviates from its historical average speed. { Specifically, the multi-fold spatial correlations studied in this paper refer to the multiple spatial correlations between two traffic speed series calculated based on multiple measurements.
+The measurements include not only the speed value but also the speed changing trend and deviation of current speed from the historical average.
+A more detailed comparison of different spatial correlations will be illustrated later in Figure \ref{FigTrendDevCorr}.
+We will show that dynamically capturing and incorporating such multi-fold spatial correlations into the prediction model is vital for achieving higher prediction accuracy. } Adopting multi-fold temporal correlations for traffic predictions has been previously explored.
 For example, the daily and weekly periodicity are jointly considered for traffic prediction on grid network \cite{yao2019revisiting} and multi-resolution temporal correlations are adopted for traffic flow prediction on graph network.
 However, these methods fail to simultaneously model the multi-fold spatial correlations of traffic data.
 In addition, actual traffic data are heterogeneous due to diverse road types (e.g. primary road, highway), travel demand, as well as the environmental and periodic factors (weather, time-of-day, events).
-As such, it is common for different road segments to exhibit traffic speed series with diverse frequency (e.g. one observation per 5 minutes or per 10 minutes).
-Also the generated speed series sometimes fluctuate notably due to missing values.
-Therefore, accurate traffic speed prediction on graph road network with heterogeneous traffic data still remains an unsolved problem.
+As such, it is common for different road segments to exhibit traffic speed series with diverse frequencies. { In this paper, we introduce heterogeneous frequency in traffic speed data by considering different sampling rates for different road segments in the entire traffic network.
+For example, road segment $r_a$ has a speed observation per 5 minutes while $r_b$ generates a speed observation per 10 minutes. } Also, the generated speed series sometimes fluctuate notably due to missing values.
+Accurate traffic speed prediction on the graph road network with {heterogeneous time-frequency traffic data} still remains an unsolved problem.

 In this paper, we propose a Multi-fold Correlation Attention Network (MCAN) for traffic speed prediction that takes into consideration the heterogeneous frequency of traffic speed series.
 MCAN jointly takes into account multi-fold spatial correlations and multi-fold temporal correlations to provide discriminating features for improving the accuracy of traffic speed prediction.
 The major contributions of this paper are summarized as follows.